McMullen's 136 helps Scotland reach Super Six

 Last updated on .From the section Cricket

-|Scotland v Oman World Cup qualifier - Group B, Bulawayo
+|Scotland v Oman: World Cup qualifier - Group B, Bulawayo

 |Scotland 320 all out (50 overs): McMullen 136, Berrington 60; Khan 5-55